aokoruyucu/lumenDemo/README.md

  ],

--Migration
+#Migration
 php artisan migrate

-Thera are some example models controller and tranformers at the project.
-You can check that how it works or start to create your own project
+Thera are some example models,controllers,tranformers and migrations at the project.
+You can check that how it works or start to create your own project!